The Atlantic, Web Developer

 - Lead the switch to responsive design as principle developer on The Wire's redesign.
 Introduced new techniques and practices like component-centric development, and tackled some of the hardest problems in responsive design (i.e., ads and embedded content).
 This laid the foundation for all our sites becoming responsive.

-- Rewrote all of our existing ad infrastructure to tackle new viewability requirements by making our ads faster and finetuning their behavior.
+- Rewrote all of our existing ad infrastructure to tackle new viewability requirements.
+This included:

 - Built TheAtlantic.com's Video channel, and collaborated with Vimeo on a video on demand store.

-- Upgraded our existing Sponsor Content Tool to support multi-tenancy and infinite scroll, giving the advertising team the tools and flexibility to create sleek, modern (and of course, responsive) sponsor content campaigns.
+- Upgraded our existing Sponsor Content Tool to support multi-tenancy and infinite scroll, giving the advertising team the tools and flexibility to create sleek, modern sponsor content campaigns.

 - Reinvented the way we handle email newsletters.